RobbinLawDMIT2018/dotnet-demos/dotnet6/dd-westwind/docs/specs/aa-webapp.md

 dotnet watch run
 ```

 In Contact.cshtml we will add a "Contact" page with a form (`method="POST"`) to allow the user to send information to the server.
-The form will include many form elements that may be used in future webapps.
+The form will include many form elements that may be used in future web apps.

 In the Contact.cshtml.cs file we will add C# code in the methods OnGet(), and OnPost(), to process the form's input by echoing back all of the data entered by the user in a "SuccessMessage".